EDUC5482 Professional Practice II

-- Students are able to (1) demonstrate the necessary knowledge, skills and pedagogical understanding to independently plan, implement and assess learning programs in their curriculum major and in their curriculum minor; (2) plan and implement with confidence a variety of learning and teaching strategies and resources (including educational technologies) to cater for students with diverse backgrounds, range of abilities, social skills and motivation for learning; (3) design and implement with confidence a variety of e-learning, assessment and instructional strategies and resources (including educational technologies); (4) use a range and variety of appropriate techniques and strategies to manage and support student learning; (5) incorporate literacy and numeracy strategies to support learning appropriate to the learning area or context and students being taught; (6) draw on a wide range of instructional strategies and resources (including educational technologies), to foster critical thinking and opportunities for independent and collaborative learning; (7) use both informal and formal assessment strategies to monitor, assess, record and provide feedback on student learning as the basis for future planning; (8) display professional and ethical conduct, including high standards of self-management and collaborative behaviours to establish productive and professional working relationships with peers, school and University staff; (9) respond appropriately and act on advice from their mentors and University staff; (10) understand and comply with the relevant legislative, administrative and organisational policies and processes which apply to pre-service teachers and teachers in educational settings; (11) use reflective practice techniques as a basis for self-improvement; and (12) demonstrate the necessary knowledge, skills and attributes for professional practice as described by National Professional Standards for graduate teachers.
+- Students are able to (1) demonstrate the necessary knowledge, skills and pedagogical understanding to independently prepare learning programs in their curriculum major and in their curriculum minor; (2) plan and implement with confidence a variety of learning and teaching strategies and resources (including educational technologies) to cater for students with diverse backgrounds, range of abilities, social skills and motivation for learning; (3) design and implement with confidence a variety of e-learning, assessment and instructional strategies and resources (including educational technologies); (4) use a variety of appropriate techniques and strategies to manage student learning; (5) incorporate literacy and numeracy strategies to support learning appropriate to the student learning area ; (6) draw on a wide range of instructional strategies and resources (including educational technologies), to foster critical thinking and opportunities for independent and collaborative learning; (7) use both informal and formal assessment strategies to monitor, assess, record and provide feedback on student learning as the basis for future planning; (8) display professional and ethical conduct, including high standards of self-management and collaborative behaviours to establish productive and professional working relationships with peers, school and University staff; (9) respond appropriately and act on advice from their mentors and University staff; (10) understand and comply with the relevant legislative, administrative and organisational policies and processes which apply to pre-service teachers and teachers in educational settings; (11) use reflective practice techniques as a basis for self-improvement; and (12) demonstrate the necessary knowledge, skills and attributes for professional practice as described by National Professional Standards for graduate teachers.

-- Typically this unit is assessed in the following way: professional Practice Reports from mentor teacher, supervisor and University reports.
+- Indicative assessments in this unit are as follows: professional Practice Reports from mentor teacher, supervisor and University reports.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the two supervisory visits made to each student during the teaching practice with both written and oral feedback provided and mentor, teacher and University reports components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional Practice Reports from mentor teacher, supervisor and University reports component.

 Supplementary assessment is not available in this unit.